 LinkedIn Contact Lead Info Captured in Platform

 Similar to Facebook you can choose to capture the contact information from the platform without directing them to a landing page and filling out a form.
-But, the added benefit is that you also can pull-in their LinkedIn profile link and load it to your CRM for follow-up.
+But, the added benefit is that you also can pull in their LinkedIn profile link and load it to your CRM for follow-up.

 Like other PPC campaigns, you bid for ad placements.
-It requires a minimum $10 a day budget and $2.00 per click.
+It requires a minimum of $10 a day budget and $2.00 per click.
 It also offers Cost Per Thousand (CPM) views.
 This platform is especially important for B2B marketing.
 According to Hootsuite, as of 2020, 30 million businesses are using LinkedIn.

 Knowing the different types of PPC Campaigns is one step closer to filling your sales funnel.
 When you combine with a test and learn approach you will go far in optimizing your results and getting the best Marketing ROI for your business.